waveFrontSet/machine-learning-scp/README.md

 ------------

 The web site http://www.scp-wiki.net/ is a site for collaborative writing.
-The fictional SCP (short for "Secure, Contain, Protect) foundation aims to contain so-called SCPs that are anomalous fictional objects.
+The fictional SCP (short for "Secure, Contain, Protect") foundation aims to contain so-called SCPs that are anomalous fictional objects.

 The articles about SCPs follow a fixed format that potentially makes it possible